-Some federal employees and employees of state or local government agencies may be eligible for pensions that are based on earnings not covered by Social Security.
+Some federal employees and employees of state or local government agencies may be eligible for a pension based on earnings not covered by Social Security.

-If you didn't pay Social Security taxes on your government earnings and you are eligible for Social Security benefits, the formula used to figure your benefit amount may be modified, giving you a lower Social Security benefit.
+If you didn't pay Social Security taxes on your government earnings and you are eligible for Social Security benefits, the formula used to figure your benefit amount may be reduced.

-- The "How It Works" section of the Windfall Elimination Provision (WEP) fact sheet explains the formula Social Security may use to modify your benefit amount.
+- The "How It Works" section of the Windfall Elimination Provision (WEP) fact sheet explains the formula Social Security may use to compute your benefit amount.

 - How the Windfall Elimination Provision Can Affect Your Social Security Benefit provides a chart to show how your benefit amount changes based on your years of substantial earnings and the year you became eligible for benefits.

-- Use the WEP Online Calculator to calculate your estimated retirement or disability benefits if you are affected by the WEP.
+- Use the WEP Online Calculator to calculate your estimated retirement or disability benefits.